davidolivefarga/advent-of-code-2024/day8/README.md

 The trickiest part is to calculate the nodes of a given pair of positions, but this is not difficult if you treat them as vectors.
 Suppose that one antenna is at position `p1 = (x1, y1)` and the other is at position `p2 = (x2, y2)`.
 If you consider the vector `v = p1 - p2 = (x1 - x2, y1 - y2)`, it represents what is needed to carry `p2` to `p1`, because `p1 = p2 + v`.
 This means that `a1 = p1 + v = p2 + 2 * v` will be twice as far from `p2` than from `p1`, so we have one antinode.
 Similarly, since `p2 = p1 - v`, `a2 = p2 - v = p1 - 2 * v` will be twice as far from `p1` than from `p2`, so we have the other antinode.

+**Note:** in theory, given two positions, we would actually have 4 antinodes.
+Besides `a1 = p1 + v` and `a2 = p2 - v`, we also have `a3 = p2 + 1/3 * v` and `a4 = p2 + 2/3 * v`, as these also satisfy the condition of "being perfectly in line with two antennas of the same frequency but with one of the antennas twice as far as the other".
+It's true that these interior antinodes won't always fit perfectly in the grid, in the sense that that their coordinates might not be integers...
+But even then, the input is guaranteed to not have interior antinodes, so no need to take them into account for the solution.

 ```js
 const EMPTY_TILE = ".";